azur1s/haven/README.md

 ## Progress

+This project will be using [this versioning](https://pridever.org/).
+We are at `0.0.0`

-The next goal is to be able to write a Discord bot as a dogfooding process.
+The next goal is to be able to write a Discord bot as a dogfooding process, and after that maybe it'll be `0.1.0`

 - Language
     - (X) Basic expressions